 Get it wrong, and it could cost you big.
-Guess the total additional charges for a family of four on a Ryanair 'including taxes and check-in fees' £15 each-way return flight.
+Guess the total additional charges for a family of four on a Ryanair £15 each-way return flight.

-They're flying in September, paying by debit card, taking two suitcases (not booked in advance) and forgot to print boarding passes.
+They're flying in September, taking two 15kg suitcases (not booked in advance) and forgot to check-in online.

 Reveal the answer

-The extras come to £736.
-That's £14 per person per return administration fee (£56 total), £200 return for each suitcase in peak period (£400) and £70 for reissuing their boarding passes (£280) when they leave.
+The extras come to £300.
+That's at least £40 return for each suitcase (£80) and £55 each for checking in at the airport (£220) when they leave.
 We hope they wouldn't make the same mistake coming back.

 You can squeeze more into hand luggage than you think - here are some tips.